npatel149/enodo-fullstack-challenge/README.md

 cd enodo-app
 npm run serve -- --port 9001
 ```
+## E2E Testing
+Follow the instructions: See README.md file in `tests` directory.

 ## Back-end server URLs :star_struck:
 The Back-end REST APIs should be available at http://localhost:9000/.